bigscience-workshop/petals/README.md

 You can also host [BLOOMZ](https://huggingface.co/bigscience/bloomz), a version of BLOOM fine-tuned to follow human instructions in the zero-shot regime — just replace `bloom-petals` with `bloomz-petals`.

+📚 Check out our FAQ to learn how to configure the server to use multiple GPUs, address common issues, etc.

-🔒 This does not allow others to run custom code on your computer.
+🔒 Hosting the server does not allow others to run custom code on your computer.
 Learn more about security [here](https://github.com/bigscience-workshop/petals/wiki/Security,-privacy,-and-AI-safety).

 💬 If you have any issues or feedback, let us know on [our Discord server](https://discord.gg/D9MwApKgWa)!